RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/5-Project Management/1-Working With Projects/1-Creating, Editing and Deleting Projects/Creating, Editing and Deleting Projects.md

 ### How to create the Project Item

-1. Click on Projects &gt; Projects
+1. Click on Projects > Projects

     ![A screenshot showing how to navigate to the Projects table from the explorer side bar](./downloaded_image_1705285331639.png)